Hugh Purcell of Loughmoe: Patriarchal

 Sir Hugh Purcell of Loughmoe's ancestors, most probably patriarchal, derive from another Sir Hugh Purcell, a knight who as John O'hart notes, and as the family believed, participated in William the Conqueror's Norman invasion of England in 1066.
 He was credited with being the first Norman to sail the English Channel and reach Pevensey Bay, supposedly the first Norman to prove himself worthy by storming the ruins of an old Roman castle, which Harold Godwinson's soldiers were holding, and the first to be formally recognized by William, after his success, and be allotted land by the new king.

 The elder Hugh Purcell had two sons, by the name of Dyno and Oyno or Oyn.
 Dyno was the keeper of the bedchamber to the king, which perhaps signals strong friendship or alliances between the Purcell and the Royal family.
 Oyno, although his brother had a considerably important position, inherited his father's legacy, and was awarded a Manor in Cattleshell, Surry, by King Henry I. These events unfolded at around 1120, with no specific date found.
 Oyno married the daughter of Nigel de Broc, of who was fairly known at the time.

-His son's name varies from the following (because although he refereed to be known by his mother's prestigious name, it was still more common for people to have their father's): Ralph de Broc, Ralph Purcell, Randulf de Broc and Randulf Purcell.
+His son's name varies from the following (because although he preferred to be known by his mother's prestigious name, it was still more common for people to have their father's): Ralph de Broc, Ralph Purcell, Randulf de Broc and Randulf Purcell.
 He was unfortunately drawn in to the famous assassination of the Bishop Thomas Becket, who, after the king said, "Will nobody rid me of this turbulent priest?" was murdered on Holy ground by knights.
 Randulf had one of his estates, Saltwood by name, confiscated by the king because the knights received hospitality in his castle before the murder.

 Randulf's nephew had the name of Robert Purcell, who was an administrator of justice, often mentioned in the public records.

 One of Robert's sons, also Hugh Purcell, participated in the Norman invasion of Ireland, in 1171, where he may have been killed.
 O'hart claims that this Hugh Purcell was the unnamed knight mentioned by Giraldus Cambrensis, who states, "on the morrow, seeking to cross the river in one of the native boats to hold parley with the King, the boatmen rose upon him in the middle of the stream, stabbed him with their long skeans and the threw the body into the river."

 This Hugh Purcell's sons were Walter Purcell and Hugh Purcell of Loughmoe.